 The sole observable control is administrative authority over the AS210307 registry record.
 The holder of the corresponding RIPE NCC account can modify the entry or, in future, originate BGP announcements.
 No operational network devices, IP prefixes, or peerings are documented.

 Impact mechanism: Currently, eu-osl-conax exerts no influence on internet routing.
-Should the entity behind the registration begin advertising prefixes and exchanging traffic, it would become a BGP participant capable of affecting traffic paths.
+Should the entity behind the registration begin advertising prefixes and exchanging traffic, it would become a BGP entity capable of affecting traffic paths.
 Until then, it is operationally invisible.

 Three signals would change the assessment.
 First, any alteration to the ASN registration—such as a new contact name or status change—could indicate a transfer or operational preparation.
 Second, the first BGP announcement from AS210307 would confirm activation.
 Third, the emergence of a corporate website or PeeringDB entry would reduce identity uncertainty.